Holiday Calendar

 The color yellow was not chosen arbitrarily.
 It draws on a decade-old international convention, rooted in Sweden and adopted across dozens of countries, that treats yellow as the canine equivalent of a traffic caution signal.
 The system works because yellow is one of the most visible colors at distance, giving approaching walkers time to redirect before a reactive dog is triggered.

-Dogs in Yellow Day History
+Dogs in Yellow Day history

 The idea that certain dogs need visible signals to warn others predates any single holiday.
 Dog trainer Terry Ryan is credited with introducing yellow ribbons and bandanas in her training classes as a way for handlers to flag dogs that should not be approached.
 Australian dog trainer Pat Robards brought the concept to dog clubs in Australia in the early 2000s.